Third suspect charged in Atlantic City homicide

-ATLANTIC CITY — A Pleasantville man was arrested and charged for a homicide that left an Atlantic City resident dead last December, said the Atlantic County Prosecutor's Office on Tuesday.
+ATLANTIC CITY — A Pleasantville man is the third person to be arrested in the killing of an Atlantic City man in December, the Atlantic County Prosecutor's Office said Tuesday.

-Fuquan Moore, 20, was the third person who faces charges in the case in the Dec.
-5, 2022 homicide of Atlantic City resident Timothy Council Jr. He faces first-degree murder, conspiracy to commit murder, second-degree unlawful possession of a firearm and possession of a firearm for unlawful purpose charges.
+Fuquan Moore, 20, is charged with murder, conspiracy to commit murder, unlawful possession of a firearm and possession of a firearm for an unlawful purpose in the Dec.
+5 killing of Timothy Council Jr. He is being held at the Atlantic County jail.

-Atlantic City police responded to an alert at 655 Absecon Boulevard from ShotSpotter around 10:52 p.m., where they found Council with gunfire wounds, authorities said.
+Police responded to a gunshot alert at 10:52 p.m. in the 600 block of Absecon Boulevard, where they found Council wounded by gunfire, the Prosecutor's Office said in a news release.

-Council was taken to AtlantiCare Regional Medical Center where he was later pronounced dead, said the Prosecutor's Office.

 People are also reading…